facebookresearch/Mephisto/examples/static_react_task/README.md

 ### Building the react app
 In `run_task.py` we have a step for building the frontend before running anything: `build_task()`.
 This method in theory only needs to be called on the first run, or when changes are made to the `webapp` directory.

+#### Local Development

+For local development, you may want to have changes made to your React code reflect locally without having to restart the server each time.
+To enable this, update the Hydra config's `mephisto.blueprint.link_task_source` value to `true` (default is `false`).

+After running `python run_task.py`, you can then run `npm run dev:watch` in the webapp folder to auto-regenerate the task_source file.
+Since it's now symlinked, simply refreshing the browser will show changes.
+You won't need to kill and restart the server anymore.

 ## Making your own static react task
 In order to get started on your own task, it is a good idea to copy this `static_react_task` directory into your workspace and use it as a starting point.
 Generally you'll do the following: